FusRoDah09/my-website/src/books.md

 ---

 # Books
+*Last updated October 6, 2025*
 ## Currently Reading

-- Book Title by Author
+- Who Rules The World - Noam Chomsky

 ## Read in 2025

-- Book Title by Author
-- Another Book by Another Author

-## Read in 2024

-- Book Title by Author
-- Another Book by Another Author

-## Favorites

-- Book Title by Author
-- Another Book by Another Author
+- What I Learned about Investing from Darwin - Pulak Prasad
+- The Money Trap - Alok Sama